mariadb-corporation/MaxScale/Documentation/Reference/Debug-And-Diagnostic-Support.md

 The show dbuser command allows data regarding the table that holds the database users for a service to be displayed.
 It does not give the actual user data, but rather details of the hashtable distribution.

-The show dbuser command takes different arguments in the two modes of MaxScale, in user mode it may be passed the name of a service rather than an address, whilst in developer mode it needs the address of a user structure that has been extracted from a service.
+The show dbuser command takes different arguments in the two modes of MariaDB MaxScale, in user mode it may be passed the name of a service rather than an address, whilst in developer mode it needs the address of a user structure that has been extracted from a service.

 In developer mode the show users commands must be passed the address of the user table, this can be extracted from the output of a show services command.